Gertrude Robinson

+For the composer, see Gertrude Ina Robinson.

 Gertrude Robinson (October 7, 1890 – March 19, 1962) was an American actress of the silent era.

 Biography

 She appeared in 164 films between 1908 and 1925.
 She was born in New York City and died in Hollywood, California.
 She was the first wife of James Kirkwood with whom she had a child.
 Her first husband was Walter Robinson.